Whether you have a non-fiction book, short story, or novel, audiobook recording equipment will help you transform your story into a new income stream.

 These foam panels cost around $20, and all you have to do is get some quality glue and glue the panels to your walls.

-- WIDE USE: Great for spot treating sound on walls in your studio or office - For use in recording studios, control rooms, Offices home studios, home entertainment theaters, Home Offices.
+- [PLACE ANYWHERE]: The soundproof wall panels are great for spot treating sound in your studio or office - For use in recording studios, control rooms, Offices home studios, home entertainment theaters, Home Offices.
 Easy to shape and cut to size, altering won’t affect performance.

 10. Audio Editing Software